SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Therefore, audience injection attacks need to be prevented by the client.

-Note that the following countermeasures mandate the use of string audience values (as opposed to arrays).
-This is because {{Section 4.1.4 of ?RFC7519}} allows the receiver of an audience-restricted JWT to accept the JWT even if the receiver identifies with only one of the values in such an array.
+Note that the following countermeasures mandate the use of single audience value (as opposed to multiple audiences in array).
+This is because {{Section 4.1.3 of ?RFC7519}} allows the receiver of an audience-restricted JWT to accept the JWT even if the receiver identifies with only one of the values in such an array.